-When K&C’s DevOps engineers build a docker cluster with the usage of a physical server (bare-metal), the question arises; where to store persistent data that should be available to all of the cluster’s servers?
+When K&C’s DevOps engineers build a docker cluster on a physical (bare-metal) server, the CEPHfs vs NFS question often arises.
+Which of the two distributed file storage systems should we use to store persistent data that should be available to all of the cluster’s servers?
 Without such storage, the whole concept of docker containers disappears because only, in this case, will the cluster function in high availability mode.
 Moreover, an application placed on the cluster’s worker node should get access to our data storage and proceed to work in case of a dropout, loss, or unavailability of one of the servers in the data storage cluster.

-Therefore, it becomes clear that we need a persistent storage.
-One of the most widespread data storage systems that meet our minimum requirements is the NFS – Network File System.
+That a persistent storage solution is necessary, is clear.
+The question then becomes Cephfs or NFS as the optimal solution?
+The NFS – Network File System is one of the most commonly used data storage systems to meet our minimum requirements.
 It provides transparent access to files and server file systems.
-It enables any client’s application that can work with a local file, to also work with an NFS-file without any program modification.
+And it enables any client application able to work with a local file to also work with an NFS-file without any program modification.

-From the scheme above, you can see that the NFS server contains data which is available by every server in the cluster.
-The given scheme works well for projects with a small data volume and without high-speed requirements to input/output.
+From the scheme above, you can see that the NFS server contains data which is available to every server in the cluster.
+The given scheme works well for projects involving modest data volumes and without the requirement for high-speed input/output.

-Problem #2: A single endpoint to a server with data.
-In the case of a data server dropout, the possibility that our application will break as well increases respectively.
+A single endpoint to a server with data.
+In the case of a data server dropout, the possibility that our application will also fail increases respectively.

 CEPH is one of the most advanced and popular distributed file systems and object storage system.
-It is a software-defined remote file system with an open source, which belongs to the Red Hat Company.
+It is a software-defined remote file system with an open source, which belongs to open source DevOps specialists, the Red Hat Company

 1)RADOS – as an object.